Timwes21/Timwes21/README.md

 ### 🚀 About Me
 - 💻 I specialize in Backend Engineering.
-- 🔭 I’m currently working on An AI Comic Book Collection App(spideypedia).
+- 🔭 I’m currently working on An AI agent that handles missed calls.
-- 🌱 I’m learning React and React Native.
+- 🌱 I’m currently learning docker in more depth.

 ### 🛠️ Tech Stack